Tencent-TDS/ovCompose-multiplatform-core/.github/PULL_REQUEST_TEMPLATE.md

-## Proposed Changes

-  -
-  -
-  -
+[Optional] Fixes $linkToTheIssue

+[Optional] Fixes "Description of the issue"

+[Optional] RelNote [Section\Subsection] Adds a feature

+Describe the issue and proposed changes

 ## Testing

-Test: Describe how you tested your changes.
-Note that this line (with `Test:`) is required, your PR will not build without it!
+Describe how you tested your changes

-## Issues Fixed

-Fixes: [Optional] The bug on [https://issuetracker.google.com](https://issuetracker.google.com) being fixed
+[Optional] This should be tested by QA

 ## Google CLA
 You need to sign the Google Contributor’s License Agreement at https://cla.developers.google.com/.